 Canopy, a cloud-based accounting platform that offers practice management software for accounting firms, recently shared their experience with UserGuiding.

-To sum it up, they needed a tool to help them reduce the workload of customer support, interactively answer common questions before they were asked, and hand-hold users through a well-structured What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. process.
+To sum it up, they needed a tool to help them reduce the workload of customer support, interactively answer common questions before they were asked, and hand-hold users through a well-structured user onboarding process.
 Even though they tried other tools before, they were not quite satisfied: the tools were simply too much to handle.

 Then they found UserGuiding.

-With UserGuiding, Canopy can now interactive product walkthroughs, What is NPS?
-NPS is the abbreviation of Net Promoter Score, which is a measurement of your customers’ satisfaction with your product on a scale of -100 to 100.
-It… surveys, and interactive help centers with a few clicks.
+With UserGuiding, Canopy can now interactive product walkthroughs, NPS surveys, and interactive help centers with a few clicks.
 Put simply, Canopy needed a way to create a smooth self-service experience for their customers, and with UserGuiding, they have exactly that.